Shape

 • source: (Required) The source of the plugin.
 Multiple engine approaches are supported, including GitHub repositories, HTTP(S) paths, and local absolute paths.

-• version: (Required for GitHub) The version of the plugin to download from GitHub releases.
+• version: The version of the engine to download from GitHub releases, if not specified, the latest release is always downloaded.

 • type: (Optional) Currently, the only supported type is rpc.

-• meta: (Optional) A block for setting plugin-specific metadata.
-This can include various configuration settings required by the plugin.
+• meta: (Optional) A block for setting engine-specific metadata.
+This can include various configuration settings required by the engine.

 Caching